 Someone is treating you bad… Be grateful that they were showing you exactly who you don’t want to be..

 **One day I literally got off my seat rushed and opened the door for one of the staff’s in a restaurant because he had boxes in hand and couldn’t help himself.
-After getting back to my said I was surprised that he brought a smoothie as a thank you… Sometimes the small things could mean so much to someone… And when you get used on being grateful, those small things will start to mean so much to you because they will make a difference in your everyday life.
+After getting back to my seat I was surprised that he brought a smoothie as a thank you… Sometimes the small things could mean so much to someone… And when you get used on being grateful, those small things will start to mean so much to you because they will make a difference in your everyday life.

 You are writing for you.
 It should be a safe space for you to let it all out.
 The good, the bad and the ugly….
 Journaling will create clarity.
 Once you put everything in one place you can actually see (read) you’ll be more clarified of what’s actually happening instead of just speculating things in your brain endlessly.